algorand/sandbox/README.md

 Indexer is always built from source since it can be done quickly.
 For most configurations, algod will be installed using our standard release channels, but building from source is also available by setting the git URL, Branch and optionally a specific SHA commit hash.

 The **up** command looks for the config extension based on the argument provided.
-If you have a custom configuration pointed to a fork, you can start the sandbox with your code:
+With a custom configuration pointed to a fork, the sandbox will start using the fork:
 ```
 export ALGOD_CHANNEL=""
 export ALGOD_URL="https://github.com/<user>/go-algorand"